Key Word Search

 There are a variety of ways this effect can manifest in normal every-day experiences.
 Three are presented below, the most well known of which, is the mask effect (second video).

-Above, you may observe the kinetic depth effect when the image-frame zooms toward, or away from still photographs.
+Above, you may observe the kinetic depth effect when the image-frame zooms toward, or away, from still photographs.
 Here, it is likely that making input stimuli consistent with previous ubiquitous experiences of a three dimensional universe, is primarily responsible for the effect.
 Though consistency with three dimensions is the primary cause of the effect in the above video it probably isn't the only cause.
 Another ubiquitous perception about our world has been the human form.
-Filtering afferent signaling, in order to make it consistent with those previous perceptions, may be playing a minor supporting role in the above video.
-The following video really brings the point home.
+Filtering afferent signaling, in order to make it consistent with those previous perceptions, may be playing a supporting role in the above video.
+Because humans are well-known 'objects' in our experience, we make them the objects of focus in the above photographs (or so the theory goes).
+The following video further promotes the idea of the role the human form may play in this effect.

-A possible contributing cause of the above effect may be top-down modifications of input stimuli to make them consistent with past experiences of a universe that has three-dimensions.
-As stated in the video, however, the top-down filtering of input stimuli also work to make those stimuli consistent with deeply embedded previous experiences regarding human facial features (possibly the primary mechanism at work here?).
+A contributing cause of the above effect may be top-down modifications of input stimuli to make them consistent with past experiences of a universe that has three-dimensions.
+As forwarded in the video, however, the top-down filtering of input stimuli may also work to make stimuli consistent with deeply embedded previous experiences regarding human facial features (possibly the primary mechanism at work here?).

 . . . . .